karatelabs/karate/karate-core/README.md

 `showDriverLog` | default `false`, will include webdriver HTTP traffic in Karate report, useful for troubleshooting or bug reports
 `showProcessLog` | default `false`, will include even executable (webdriver or browser) logs in the Karate report `addOptions` | default `null`, has to be a list / JSON array that will be appended as additional CLI arguments to the `executable`, e.g. `['--no-sandbox', '--windows-size=1920,1080']`
+`beforeStart` | default `null`, an OS command that will be executed before commencing a `Scenario` (and before the `executable` is invoked if applicable) typically used to start video-recording
+`afterStart` | default `null`, an OS command that will be executed after a `Scenario` completes, typically used to stop video-recording and save the video file to an output folder
+`videoFile` | default `null`, the path to the video file that will be added to the end of the test report, if it does not exist, it will be ignored

 For more advanced options such as for Docker, CI, headless, cloud-environments or custom needs, see [`configure driverTarget`](#configure-drivertarget).